Aagam2020/Shahportfolio/final_project_Aagam.md

 One critical finding from the dataset is that young adults aged 18-25 experienced the highest rates of depression at 18.6%, compared to just 4.5% among those aged 50 and older.
 Additionally, females (10.3%) reported significantly higher depression rates compared to males (6.2%).
 Among racial/ethnic groups, individuals identifying as AI/AN (11.2%) and those with two or more racial/ethnic backgrounds (13.9%) also exhibited elevated rates of depression.

-This section sets the stage by emphasizing why understanding these disparities is essential for designing targeted mental health interventions.
-The introduction concludes: "Addressing the disproportionate burden of depression among young adults and other vulnerable groups is crucial for improving overall mental health outcomes and equity."

 ---

 ## Rising Insights (Exploring the Data)